 How do we get data into the new SMIS?

 We manage SMIS on industry’s behalf, supporting the collection, analysis and sharing of information about a wide range of incidents, which are reported by our members, the individual rail companies.
-It has been in operation since 1997, and organisations such as Network Rail, the train and freight operators enter about 75,000 events into each year.
+The original SMIS began operating in 1997, and organisations such as Network Rail, the train and freight operators enter about 75,000 events into each year.